aylamar/lamarbooru/docs/getting_started.md

 * `PORT`: Port to run the webserver.
 * `DATABASE_URL`: Postgres connection string.
 * `VITE_BASE_URL`: Base URL for webserver, should be `https://localhost:3000/` for development.
+* `FILES_DIRECTORY`: Location on disk to store uploaded files.
+* `THUMBNAILS_DIRECTORY`: Location on disk to store generated thumbnails.

 ### Example .env file